iterative/dvc.org/content/docs/api-reference/params_show.md

 }
 ```

-## Example: Show parameters from a remote DVC repository
+## Example: Use a remote DVC repository

-You can use the `repo` argument to retrieve parameters from a <abbr>DVC
+You can use the `repo` argument to retrieve parameters from any <abbr>DVC
-repository</abbr> without the need of cloning it and/or navigate to it locally:
+repository</abbr> without having to clone it locally.

 ```py
 import json